 As although the window’s been plagued by reports of stars like Van Dijk and Arturo Vidal leaving their respective clubs, neither of them have thought to do what some may see as logical, and signal their intent with a transfer request.
 But the former's fellow Saint Jose Fonte now has.
 The question is, why do some drop in a written note and some not?

 For the fans

-“Probably the single biggest reason is the impact it has on their relationship they have with the fans and fellow players,” says Clifford Bloxham, vice president of Octagon sports agency, who has acted for the likes of Frank Lampard, Gareth Southgate and most recently, Daniel Sturridge.
+“Probably the single biggest reason is the impact it has on their relationship they have with the fans and fellow players,” says Clifford Bloxham, senior vice president of Octagon sports agency, who has acted for the likes of Frank Lampard, Gareth Southgate and Daniel Sturridge.

 “It’s a real public statement of intent, and I would say one of the attractions of football is the intrigue.
 When you categorically say ‘I want to leave this club’ there’s no more speculation, it’s purely factual and it definitely damages the relationship with the fans, and also with their colleagues.

 “Think about it.
 If you’re in a job and you know that the guy you’re working with day in day out doesn’t really want to be there, it changes how you feel about them.”

 Barry Silkman disagrees.
 Once a midfielder for Manchester City and Leyton Orient, these days the sexegenarian cockney is a no-nonsense agent, who has presided over a truckload of moves.
 His views on the sanctity of transfer requests are a touch more pragmatic.

 “It’s a waste of time,” he tells FFT, bluntly.
 “Those days have gone, years and years ago, because clubs know when you’re not happy.
 You go and see the manager, you might go and see the chairman, you tell them you’re not happy and you want to leave for whatever reason.
 To hand in a transfer request doesn’t put you any closer to leaving – we’ve moved on from those old fashioned days.”